 Our client saw a decrease in their bounce rate (-7.16%) and an increase in average session duration (+19.29%) when we compared the month before and after the launch of their new website

 Google cares.
-In a blog post published in 2017 by Google, they note that making a website faster will increase the crawl rate.
+Straight from the horse’s mouth: “Speed is now a landing page factor for Google Search and Ads.”
+In another blog post published by Google, they note that making a website faster will increase the crawl rate.
 A well-optimized website will get crawled faster and broader than a site that would take longer to load.
 Since Google gives your site a certain amount of time to get crawled, you want to make sure that time is spent crawling your content and not loading your site.

 What’s causing your slow page load?